fannyvln/express-auth-server-starter/README.md

 npm install
 npm start
 ```
-You can now navigate to http://localhost:3000 in your browser and you should find
+You can now navigate to http://localhost:3000 in your browser where you should
-the application running.
+find the application running.

 The second option is to install the client-side application separately from
 the API.
 If you wish to do that, open up a new terminal tab or window and run